Moeller Maersk Drilling DRLCOupdate August 20, 2021

 Chances & Risks

 The collapse of the oil price even before the corona panic reduced the demand for drilling ships significantly.
-The utilization of the fleet reduced to 58%.
-The cash flow is slightly negative the loss is a horror but mostly caused by impairment charges.
+Since 2021 it starts to recover.
+But there is a long way to go to the situation of 2015.

 At the moment it looks like many oil companies renegotiate contracts with service companies to improve their conditions.
 Which means it is not becoming better for the drilling companies.
 The order baglog is getting shorter and shorter.

 It would require a significant increase of the oil/gas prices to improve the situation of drilling companies like MMD.
 It might take a couple of years untill the situation will turn and an increased demand will meet with strongly decreased capacities.

 Data & Information